LucaBonfiglioli/pipewine/docs/tutorial/data.md

 ## Overview

+In this section your will learn what are the main data abstractions upon which Pipewine is built, how to interact with them and extend them according to your needs.

 Pipewine **data model** is composed of three main abstractions:

 - **Dataset** - A **Sequence** of `Sample` instances, where "sequence" means an ordered collection that supports indexing, slicing and iteration.